BU-ISCIII/curso_brotes_bacterianos_ngs/exercises/01_LinuxNextflowSingularity.md

 `pwd`

 Move to our Desktop folder:

 `cd ~/Desktop`

 Create a directory called "myDir":

 `mkdir myDir`

 Move to the new folder:

 `cd myDir`

 Check our working directory:

 `pwd`

 Create the folders "asdf", "AsDf", "ASDF" and "tmp":

 `mkdir asdf AsDf ASDF tmp`

 Create a file inside "tmp" called "myFile.txt":

 `nano tmp/myFile.txt`

-and write whatever you want.
+and write whatever you want and save it with __Ctrl + O__ and close the new file with __Ctrl + X__

-Rename "myFile.txt" to "whateverIwant": `mv tmp/myFile.txt whateverIwant`
+Rename "myFile.txt" to "whateverIwant":

+`mv tmp/myFile.txt whateverIwant`

-See the contents of "whateverIwant": `less tmp/whateverIwant`
+See the contents of "whateverIwant":

+`less tmp/whateverIwant`

-Remove the folders inside "myDir": `rmdir ./*`
+Remove the folders inside "myDir":

+`rmdir ./*`

-Remove the file: `rm tmp/whateverIwant`
+Remove the file:

+`rm tmp/whateverIwant`

-Go back to Desktop and remove everything you created: `cd ..; rm -rf tmp`
+Go back to Desktop and remove everything you created:

+`cd ..; rm -rf tmp`

-Return to your home directory: `cd`
+Return to your home directory:

+`cd`

 #### How do I know which software I am using?